juju/docs/src/en/models.md

    charms used in the model unless overridden.
 Constraints are used to select minimum requirements for any future machines Juju may create.

-   This is a complex subject.
-See
+   This subject is covered on page
    [Setting constraints for a model][charms-constraints-models].

 ^# Upgrade a model

-   Juju software is upgraded at the model level.
+   Juju software is upgraded at the model level with the `upgrade-model` command.
 This affects the Juju agents running on every machine Juju creates.
    This upgrade process does not pertain to the Juju software package installed on a client system.

    See [Upgrading models][models-upgrade] for complete coverage.

 ^# View logs

-   Use the `debug-log` command to examine logs on a per-model basis:
+   Use the `debug-log` command to examine logs on a per-model basis.

-   `juju debug-log [options]`

 This allows inspection of activities occurring on multiple Juju machines simultaneously.
 Due to the expected large volume of data, advanced filtering is available.